RichardLoRicco/RichardLoRicco/README.md

 ## 👋 Hey, I’m Richard!

 I'm a software engineer with a background in business and as a practicing attorney.
-That experience helped me develop a strong foundation in analysis, precision, and strategic problem-solving while working in complex, high-stakes business and legal environments.
+That experience helped me develop a strong foundation in analysis, precision, and strategic problem-solving while working in complex, high-stakes environments.
 Today, I bring that mindset to engineering — solving technical challenges with a focus on building clean, efficient, and impactful software.

 ## <img src="https://github.com/nimbusNLP/nimbusNLP.github.io/blob/main/static/img/nimbusMain.png" alt="nimbus_logo" width="25"/> Nimbus